CrayLabs/SmartSim/doc/tutorials/lattice_boltz_analysis.rst

 .. _Dataset: https://www.craylabs.org/docs/sr_data_structures.html#dataset

 Typically HPC simulations are written in C, C++, Fortran or other high performance languages.
-Embedding the SmartRedis client usually invovles compiling in the SmartRedis library into the simulation.
+Embedding the SmartRedis client usually involves compiling in the SmartRedis library into the simulation.

 Because this simulation is written in Python, we can use the SmartRedis Python client to stream data to the database.

 To make the visualization easier, we use the SmartRedis `Dataset`_ object to hold two 2D NumPy arrays.
-A convience function is provided to convert the fields into a dataset object.
+A convenience function is provided to convert the fields into a dataset object.